The smallest possible bimagic square using

 One of the most intriguing problems on multimagic squares: what is the smallest bimagic square using distinct integers?
 This problem is the Open problem 3 of my article published in The Mathematical Intelligencer (see also the table).

 It is impossible to construct bimagic squares smaller than 8x8 and using consecutive integers.
-But if we let the right to use various but distinct integers, instead of only consecutive integers, then the freedom to choose the used integers should permit the easy construction of smaller bimagic squares (and there is no lock owing to the squared integers, because it is possible to construct magic squares of squares smaller than 8x8).
-But these small bimagic squares are incredibly difficult to get:
+But if we allow the use of various but distinct integers, instead of only consecutive integers, then the freedom to choose the integers used should permit the easy construction of smaller bimagic squares (and there is no blockage owing to the squared integers, because it is possible to construct magic squares of squares smaller than 8x8).
+But these small bimagic squares are incredibly difficult to construct:

 Smallest possible bimagic squares: 5x5 or 6x6?